Alma Mater: UC Los Angeles

 Huang NF, Okogbaa J, Lee JC, Jha A, Zaitseva TS, Paukshto MV, Sun JS2, Punjya N, Fuller GG, Cooke JP.
 The modulation of endothelial cell morphology, function, and survival using anisotropic nanofibrillar collagen scaffolds.
 Biomaterials.
 2013;34(16):4038-4047. doi:10.1016/j.biomaterials.2013.02.036

-Anna Sadovnikova, IBCLC, MPH, MA, is a mammary gland biology and breastfeeding medicine trainee in the Hovey Lab.
+Anna Sadovnikova, GS5, IBCLC, MPH, MA, is a mammary gland biology and breastfeeding medicine trainee in the Hovey Lab.

 Low milk production is one of the main reasons mothers stop breastfeeding.
 Anna completed her PhD training in the Hovey Lab because she wanted to build upon the research skills she gained in public health and social entrepreneurship to become a leading physician-scientist in the lactation field.
 Through her doctoral work, Anna will develop research expertise in comparative mammary gland biology, specifically in the genetic regulation of milk production.

 During her dual-masters, Anna focused on international human donor milk banking policies and practices.
-Anna is the CEO of LiquidGoldConcept, a company specializing in simulation-based training of healthcare professionals and trainees in clinical lactation and maternal-child care.
+Anna is the CEO of LiquidGoldConcept, a company specializing in simulation-based training of healthcare professionals in clinical lactation and maternal-child care.
 Anna maintains an active clinical practice where she provides advanced lactation care to pregnant and postpartum patients.